WolfIcefang/dactyl-chimera-keyboard/Planning/Dactyl Chimera NEO design goals.md

 - model the arches before the rack, allowing the rack to adapt to the stagger of each arch

 Tenting:
-- Reuse the tenting solution from Dactyl Chimera EX
+- V1 style stable tenting foot with height adjust